 Linear effective stress shear strength envelopes were evaluated for use in the analyses for this project based on the results of the drilling and laboratory testing.
-Linear parameters for the clay soils were derived from the Consolidated-Undrained Compressive Strength of Cohesive Soils in Triaxial Compression (CUTX) testing.
+Linear parameters for the clay soils were derived from Consolidated-Undrained Compressive Strength of Cohesive Soils in Triaxial Compression (CUTX) testing.
 Linear parameters for clays and sands were also developed using correlations from SPT N-values and index properties in published literature, including: Bowles (1996), Meyerhof (1956), U.S. Department of the Navy (1982), and FHWA NHI-06-088 (FHWA 2006).

-The linear parameters used in the analyses were derived from both the CUTX testing and correlations to index properties for cohesive soils, while the linear parameters for the granular (cohesionless) soils were derived from the referenced correlations to index properties and Nvalues published in literature.
-These linear parameters are provided in Table 1.
-Additionally, empirical R-envelopes were developed for the cohesive soils based on the results of the CUTX tests for analysis of rapid drawdown conditions using the 3-stage analysis procedure recommended by Duncan, Wright, and Wong (1990), which is referenced in USACE Engineering Manual EM 1110-2-1902 (USACE 2003).
+Additionally, empirical R-envelopes were developed for the cohesive soils encountered at the east spill-through based on the results of the CUTX tests for analysis of rapid drawdown conditions using the 3-stage analysis procedure recommended by Duncan, Wright, and Wong (1990), which is referenced in USACE Engineering Manual EM 1110-2-1902 (USACE 2003).